-Freshly baked, and served tepid warm it was delicious.
-Devouring leftovers it tasted just as delicious when chilled overnight.
-It is really about personal preferences on its temperature as the "texture" of the cheesecake continues to change at all the various temperatures you eat it at.
+It was delicious, freshly baked and served tepid and warm.
+Devouring leftovers, it tasted just as delicious when chilled overnight.
+It is really about personal preferences in its temperature as the "texture" of the cheesecake continues to change at all the various temperatures you eat it at.

-The phyllo chips that I speak off in my recipe, are a different matter.
+The phyllo chips that I speak of in my recipe are a different matter.
 They are best when served freshly baked and on the warmer side of room temperature.
-Once refrigerated they tend to become rather moist and loose their crispness very quickly.
+Once refrigerated, they tend to become rather moist and lose their crispness very quickly.

 1 cup walnut

 Turn over in a large bowl and cut in

 Bake for 12 to 15 minutes in a preheated oven of 350 F 170 C